Take on the dealer in a race to 21 in Madison Avenue Blackjack.

 You cannot split any hand more than once.

-You 'bust' and lose your bet if your hand exceeds a total of 21.
+You 'bust' and your bet will be settled as a loser if the total of your hand goes over 21.

-- Hit - if the value of their cards is less than 16
+- Hit - if their cards have an overall value of fewer than 16

-- Stand - if they have a Soft 17 or higher
+- Stand - if their hand is at least a Soft 17

 In Madison Avenue Blackjack, you can choose to play two side bets: Perfect Pairs and 21+3.